Best Things To Do In Lake Tekapo (2026): Top Attractions + Hidden Gems

 Things To Do In Lake Tekapo With Kids

 Visiting Lake Tekapo with kids?
-We did and we had an amazing time during our 2 days in Lake Tekapo!
+We did, and we had an amazing time during both our visits to Lake Tekapo as a family!
 Here are some of the best family activities in Lake Tekapo:

 Tekapo Lakeside Playground